Delmer Daves made the great Broken Arrow, then this dud

 In November 1872 cavalry under Major James Jackson ordered the Modocs, starting with their leader, to lay down their carbines, and Kintpuash hesitated but did it.
 The others followed, but one, known to the whites as Scarfaced Charley, refused to give over his pistol.
 Hot words were exchanged, Scarfaced and an Army lieutenant both drew and fired.
 Neither was hit but the Modocs made a rush for their piled-up guns and the cavalry commander ordered his men to open fire.
 There was a sharp fight and the cavalry retreated, leaving one dead and seven wounded on the field.
 The Modocs headed for sanctuary in the caves and ravines of the California Lava Beds.

 There now enters the story Hooker Jim.
-He was one of the group that might be described as die-hards or even extremists, with little political sense or caution in him.
+He was one of the Modoc group that might be described as die-hards or even extremists, with little political sense or caution in him.
 On the way to the lava beds he and his band of about thirteen Modocs killed twelve white settlers in revenge for a lethal attack on his camp.
-Hooker Jim was defensive and truculent but Kintpuash now knew the soldiers would never leave them alone and indeed in January 1873 Bluecoats were sighted, a force of 225 regulars and 104 Volunteers, with howitzers.
+Hooker Jim was defensive and truculent but Kintpuash now knew the soldiers would never leave them alone and indeed in January 1873 Bluecoats were sighted, a force of 225 regulars and 104 volunteers, with howitzers.